- Liability depends on where the accident happened and who controlled that space, not just who owns the building.

 Why This Matters for Your Claim

-Insurance companies love to argue, “we didn’t know about it, so we’re not liable.”
+Insurance companies love to argue, “we did not know about it, so we are not liable.”

 - Reviewing maintenance logs and inspection records